Wedding Planner Contract – Samples, Tips & Templates

 • Dispute Resolution: Outline the process for resolving any disagreements that may arise (mediation, arbitration, etc.)

 When a client relationship is good it feels like a contract might not even be needed.
-But take it from us, we’ve seen the cases where a contract was not in place and disputes had to be taken to court.
+But take it from us, we’ve seen cases where a contract was not in place and disputes had to be taken to court.
 It is important to have a well-written wedding planner contract in place to ensure that you and your business are protected.
 Most importantly, wedding planning is stressful enough and this is one additional item you can check off your list and not have to think about.

 One of the best ways to ensure that your contracts are doing their job is to encourage your clients to review them before signing.
 Also be open to questions from your clients about your contract, to ensure that terms are clear and everyone is on the same page.